PerfectFit-project/analysis_acceptance_virtual_coach_talking/README.md

 # analysis_acceptance_virtual_coach_talking
-This repository contains all software written and used, along with the outcomes across all stages of the thematic analysis conducted on the reasons to find it easy or difficult to talk to the virtual coach.ch.
+This repository contains all software written and used, along with the outcomes across all stages of the thematic analysis conducted on the reasons to find it easy or difficult to talk to the virtual coach.

 Copyright (C) 2022 Delft University of Technology.